12-Step Technical SEO Audit Checklist

 A technical SEO audit helps you find issues that can ruin your SERP rankings.
 If Google can’t crawl your content and index your pages, your website simply can’t rank and bring traffic.

 However, a timely audit allows you to spot and fix those bugs before they cause serious damage.
-Such clean-ups contribute to boosting your website’s visibility in search engines and growing traffic.
+Such clean-ups contribute to boosting your website’s visibility in search engines, growing traffic, and generating more leads.

 Enhancing user experience and satisfaction